There are over 50 species in the Mustelidae family. In North America, there are only 11 species.

-The ermine is a solitary weasel that lives in the northern part of the continent.
+The ermine is a solitary weasel in the continent’s northern part.

 Their color is dark brown on the back and white on the underbody during the summer.
 In winter, their color changes to almost pure white.

 The ermine measures from 17 to 32 cm and weigh about 260 g.
-The ermine is a carnivore that eats mainly rodents and eats birds, fish, amphibians, small reptiles, and insects.
+The ermine is a carnivore that mainly eats rodents, birds, fish, amphibians, small reptiles, and insects.